Manuel González García (bishop): Life

-García fell ill in 1939 during a visit to Zaragoza which saw him transferred to Madrid for treatment.
+González García fell ill in 1939 during a visit to Zaragoza which saw him transferred to Madrid for treatment.
 He died in 1940 in a clinic and was buried in the Cathedral of Palencia, where he requested to be buried so that he could be close to the tabernacle.
 His wish was: "I ask to be buried next to a tabernacle, so that my bones, after death, as my tongue and my pen in life, are saying to those who pass: there is Jesus!
 There it is!
 Do not leave him abandoned!"

 Sainthood

 First process and Venerable

 The process of beatification started on 31 July 1981 in Spain to gather documentation needed for the cause and the commencement of the cause allowed for him to receive the posthumous title Servant of God.
 This also saw two processes open in Palencia; the first opened on 2 May 1952.
-One in Malaga was held in 1979 and another in Palencia from 1981 until a year later.
+One in Málaga was held in 1979 and another in Palencia from 1981 until a year later.

 The compiled dossier known as the Positio documented his life of heroic virtue and was sent to the Congregation for the Causes of Saints in 1991.
 This led to Pope John Paul II proclaiming him to be Venerable on 6 April 1998 on the account of such virtue.